Peter Paul Rubens Biography | Oil Paintings

-From 1600 to 1608 Peter Paul Rubens was court painter to Vincenzo Gonzaga, Duke of Mantua, and traveled all over Italy and Spain, furthering his studies and also executing paintings for various churches.
-With over a hundred assistants, his workshop produced a vast output and exported all over Europe.
-Between 1620 and 1640. in fact, he was the most sought-after European painter and commissions poured in.
+From 1600 to 1608 Peter Paul Rubens was a court painter to Vincenzo Gonzaga, Duke of Mantua, and traveled all over Italy and Spain, furthering his studies and also executing paintings for various churches.
+With over a hundred assistants, his workshop produced a vast output and was exported all over Europe.
+Between 1620 and 1640. he was the most sought-after European painter and commissions poured in.

-The Artist And His First Wife Isabella Brant In The Honeysuckle Bower, this extremely accurate rendition highlights the many symbolic details of natural setting and the couple's dress, which are allusions to love, faithfulness, and their high social status.
-Rubens was fluent in five languages and was blessed with fine manners and a natural elegance, further refined by the long periods spent at European courts.
-His image as a painter was the opposite extreme to that of the unfortunate peintres maudits like Caravaggio or, in his later life, Rembrandt.
+The Artist And His First Wife Isabella Brant In The Honeysuckle Bower, this extremely accurate rendition highlights the many symbolic details of the natural setting and the couple's dress, which are allusions to love, faithfulness, and their high social status.
+Rubens was fluent in five languages and was blessed with fine manners and natural elegance, further refined by the long periods spent at European courts.
+His image as a painter was the opposite extreme to that of the unfortunate peintres maudits like Michelangelo Merisi Caravaggio or, in his later life, Rembrandt Van Rijn.

-Shortly after his return to Antwerp, he was appointed court painter to Archduke Albrecht of the Netherlands.
+Shortly after his return to Antwerp in 1608, he was appointed court painter to Archduke Albrecht of the Netherlands.
 In the last years of his life, Peter Paul Rubens combined painting with diplomatic missions which took him to France, Spain, and England and resulted in many fine portraits, as well as his larger religious pieces, though Antwerp remained the center of his activity.
 He was knighted by both Charles I and Phillip IV of Spain.
 By 1630 the traveling had taken its toll on him, and he retired from the court to Steen, and for the last ten years of his life, he only painted landscape oil paintings.